stinkyfingers/cross-repo-dispatch/README.md

       - name: ${{ github.event.client_payload.sha }}
         run: echo "Running this test ${{ github.event.client_payload.sha }}"
 ```
-From your target repo, you can run the cross-repo-dispatch like:
+From your source repo, you can run the cross-repo-dispatch with a Github Action step like:

 ```
 - name: run test-in-another-repo